 - A. This Section includes mechanical movement controls for all mechanical equipment and components, piping, and duct work provided or modified as a part of this Project and as noted on the drawings, whether movement is from sound, vibration, thermal, or other sources including (but not limited to): - 1.
 Vibration isolation hangers and mounts for equipment, piping, and ductwork. - 2.
-Flexible piping and flexible piping connections.
+Equipment isolation bases. - 3.
+Flexible piping and flexible piping connections. - 4.
+Restrained vibration isolation roof-curb rails.